causaly/zod-validation-error/README.v4.md

 #### Features

-- User-friendly readable messages, configurable via options;
+- User-friendly readable error messages with extensive configuration options;
-- Maintain original issues under `error.details`;
+- Preserves original error details accessible via `error.details`;
-- Custom error map for automatic user-friendly messages;
+- Provides a custom error map for automatic message formatting;
-- Supports both `zod` v3 and v4.
+- Supports both Zod v3 and v4.

 **_Note:_** This is the v4 version of `zod-validation-error`.
 If you are looking for the v3 documentation, please click [here](./README.md)